 - demonstrated high level support from within the business to undertake consumer engagement as part of business-as-usual activities (that is, CEO and board endorsement).
-This output could include: - promoting and facilitating consumer engagement across the business - ensuring all relevant staff are appropriately skilled to facilitate consumer engagement and well informed to answer consumers' questions. - an understanding of the capability of consumer cohorts to participate.
-This output could include providing resources or education to consumers or consumer representative groups to help them liaise with their constituents. - forthright, transparent two-way communication arrangements and feedback processes.
+This output could include: - promoting and facilitating consumer engagement across the business - ensuring all relevant staff are appropriately skilled to facilitate consumer engagement and well informed to answer consumers' questions. - an understanding of the capability of consumers to participate.
+This output could include providing resources or education to consumers or consumer representative groups to help them liaise with their constituents in a timely manner. - forthright, transparent two-way communication arrangements and feedback processes both during and at the conclusion of engagement activities.
 Service providers should report developments regularly, factually and promptly. - clear definitions for the scope and purpose of consumer engagement.
-In particular, service providers should state how consumer input will influence the issue/decision. - continuing consultation on difficult topics when tensions exist or develop - regular evaluation and review of engagement tools, mechanisms and activities (during and after delivery).
-Evaluation and review processes should include consumer feedback. - documentation of consumer views, attendance rates and key themes, and reporting on how that information will be used.
+In particular, service providers should state how consumer input will influence the issue/decision at the outset of an engagement activity. - continuing consultation on difficult topics when tensions exist or develop